juliusparco16/juliusparco/README.md

 </p>

 ### 🧑‍💻 About Me:
-- 🔭 I’m currently working on **Java Spring Boot projects for international banking clients**
+- 🔭 I’m currently an independent **Full-Stack Developer working on Java Spring Boot projects for international banking clients.**
-- 🌱 I’m currently learning **Advanced Reporting Systems and Database Development**
+- 🌱 I recently completed an Ontario College Graduate Certificate in **Reporting Systems and Database Development.**
-- 👯 I’m looking to collaborate on **open source projects related to financial technologies**
+- 👯 I'm looking to collaborate on **open source projects related to financial technologies.**
-- 🤔 I’m looking for help with **latest cloud technologies**
+- 🤔 I'm exploring advancements in **Oracle Cloud Infrastructure to enhance digital transformations in banking.**
-- 💬 Ask me about **Java, Oracle Cloud Solutions, and Agile methodologies**
+- 💬 Ask me about **Java, Oracle Cloud Solutions, and how to manage full project lifecycles with Agile methodologies.**
 - 📫 How to reach me: **juliusparco@yahoo.com**
-- ⚡ Fun fact: **I love to attend tech meetups and hackathons**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">
   <!-- Java and related technologies -->